Lewisscrivens/GameEngine-DX11.1-Basic/README.md

 # GameEngine - DX11.1 - Version 1

-A DirectX 11.1 Game Engine created for my first term assignment in Game Engine Architecture at The University of Huddersfield.
+A DirectX 11.1 Game Engine created from a simple template for my first term assignment in Game Engine Architecture at The University of Huddersfield.

 ----------------------------------------------------------------------------------